akim327/cis700-text-adventures-hw3/README.md

 ~~~~
   model = tf.keras.Sequential()
   model.add(tf.keras.layers.Dense(512, activation="relu"))
-  model.add(tf.keras.layers.Dense(64, bias_regularizer=tf.keras.regularizers.l2(0.01)))
   model.add(tf.keras.layers.Dense(2, activation="linear"))
 ~~~~
 - \# Training Steps: 40000
 - Batch Size: 32
 - Learning Rate: 0.0005
 - \# Train Examples: 5000
-- We thought that increasing number of steps and decreasing learning rate as well as increasing the complexity of the architecture would yeild a more accurate model.
-However we were wrong unfortunately, and we are unsure whether modifying the layers or increasing the number of steps attributes to this change.
-We also considered around .72 to be a soft cap for the models.
+- We thought that increasing number of steps and decreasing learning rate would yeild a more accurate model.
+We were correct in this assumption.
+However, in previous undocumented case, we created a model with the same parameters, but we added an extra layer to the architecture in the form of a bias regulator.
+This change actually drastically decreased the accuray of the model, indicating that increasing architecture complexity does not necessarily yeild better results.

-_2016 test accuracy: 0.6862640299305185_
+_2016 test accuracy: 0.7493319080705505_